toitware/toit-ibutton/README.md

 how to power 1-wire devices.

 ## RW1990 support
-The RW1990 is a device that allows to modify the ID of an iButton.
-It is not produced by Dallas, but can be found on Chinese websites.
+The RW1990 is an iButton device with a changeable ID.
+It is not produced by Dallas, but can frequently be found on Chinese websites.

 We were not able to reliable change all RW1990 devices we received.
 Out of 10 devices, 4 worked without issues, 4 did not allow changing the IDs at all,